grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Shakes grinned at the thought of hot meals.
 "What happens if someone comes the fuck up on us in the night?"

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Well, we'll emergency dive to periscope depth, drag you out of your bunk and throw you into your boat, and make sure the _Gnat_ is off before we do a further evasive deep dive.
-I hate the fucking delay getting the _Gnat_ disconnected will cause, but I'd hate to deprive you of your precious hot meals."
+I hate the fucking delay getting the _Gnat_ disconnected will cause, but I'd hate to deprive you of your fuckin' precious hot meals."

 Shakes grinned.
-"No fuckin' doubt!
-Just don't fuckin' forget that if you dive too deep, I'll have a bunch of wet scrap metal instead of a boat."
+"No fucking doubt!
+Just don't fucking forget that if you dive too deep with the _Gnat_ attached, I'll have a bunch of wet scrap metal instead of a boat hanging off the bottom of this rusting fat cigar."
 He scribbled a few notes.
 "What about sub with the ram and those fuckin' guys who were after you?
-What if they are still following you?"
+What if they are still fucking following you?"

 "I figure since we're well into another Authority's territory now, it's unlikely they are still coming after us.
 It's one thing to raid a depot just on the other side an Authority line.
-It's another to pursue an unarmed cargo sub across the middle of another Authority's area of control.
+It's another to pursue an unarmed cargo sub across the middle of another fuckin' Authority's area of control.
 Having said that, did you get any sense while you were at the depot that they knew our destination?"

-"I have no idea."
+"I have no fucking idea."
 Said Shakes.
-"It entirely depends on who they talked to while they were up on the exchange level.
+"It entirely depends on who the fuck they talked to while they were up on the exchange level.
 I didn't get to observe any of that."

 Percy nodded.

 "What about Herschel?"
 Asked Hemi.
 "When will he be ready to come aboard the _Prospect_?
-The _Gnat_ could potentially be a long way off pretty quickly if we come across someone who you then lead away from the _Prospect's_ location.
-It would be nice to have Herschel ready to go find you, in a case like that."
+The _Gnat_ could potentially be a long way off pretty quickly if we get into this situation where you are leading a contact away from the _Prospect's_ location.
+It would be nice to have Herschel ready to go find you, if that happens."

 "Is that what you are really thinking Hemi?"
-Percy asked.
-"Or are you just looking forward to having a fluffy new crew member to take care of?"
+Percy asked with a grin.
+"Or are you just looking forward to having a fuckin' fluffy new crew member to take care of?"

 "I'm hoping Herschel is acclimated to the _Gnat_ in another day or two.
-Then we can move him about the _Prospect_."
+Then we can move him aboard the _Prospect_."
 Said Shakes.

-"Alright," said Percy, "move the pigeon over whenever you are ready Shakes.
-Right now let's get the _Gnat_ running up on the surface, and get the _Prospect_ further down.
-I don't like being this shallow during the day."
+"Alright," said Percy, "bring the fucking pigeon over whenever you are ready Captain Shakes.
+Right now let's get the fuckin' _Gnat_ running up on the surface, and get the _Prospect_ further down.
+I don't like being this fucking shallow during the day."

-Shakes stopped by the galley to take a refill of coffee with him, and disappeared into the bowels of the _Prospect_ and back aboard the _Gnat_.
-He got the _Gnat_ off and surfaced while the _Prospect_ dove down to 100 meters where Percy was more comfortable with the cover of ocean above her.
+With a fake salute, Shakes went rearward toward the galley to take a refill of coffee with him, and then climbed downward to the deepest part of the _Prospect_, and then even lower to get back aboard the _Gnat_.
+With the _Gnat_ off and surfaced, the _Prospect_ dove down to 100 meters where Percy was more comfortable with a heavier cover of ocean above her.

+[//]: # (### Uneventful run through the day and the night)

 The rest of the day went as planned.
-The _Prospect_ moved slowly and silently through the deep, while the _Gnat_ ran just at the surface with it's diesel emitting a long belch of exhaust into the clear ocean air.
-Shakes had to keep the throttle back on the _Gnat_ to keep pace with the much slower _Prospect_, and at the slower speed the _Gnat_ wasn't overwhelmingly loud, about the same as an average surface cargo ship.
-That was to their benefit because Authority enforcement craft were less likely to pursed a target that seemed like a surface cargo ship --- at least during the day --- since anything on the surface was likely to be moving with the full blessing of the Authority.
+The _Prospect_ moved slowly and silently through the deep, while the _Gnat_ ran just at the surface with its diesel emitting a long shit-string of exhaust into the clear ocean air.
+Shakes had to keep the throttle back on the _Gnat_ to keep pace with the much slower _Prospect_.
+At the slower speed, the _Gnat_ was not obtrusively loud, about the same as an average surface cargo ship.
+That was to their benefit because Authority enforcement craft were less likely to purse a target that sounded like a surface cargo ship --- at least during the day --- since anything on the surface was likely to be moving with the full blessing of the Authority.

 Shakes shut down the _Gnat's_ diesel once every hour or so, and checked in over the ship-to-ship.
 He had nothing to report but clear weather, modest swells, and open ocean.
 A white ball of sun pushed its way slowly across a flat white sky.
-The two boats droned their way across the curve of the globe, and the only thing that changed was the sun slow fall to the horizon.
-Shakes had the hatch of the _Gnat_ open and he watched the sun swell up all orange and bloated, like it was going to expel a flatulent burst of world-ending fire over the surface of the planet before it was snuffed out by the force of night pressing down on it.
+And the two boats droned their way across the curve of the globe.
+The only thing that changed was the sun's slow fall to the horizon.
+Shakes had the hatch of the _Gnat_ open and he watched the sun swell up all orange and bloated as it bounced on the perfectly flat table-top off in the west, like it was going to expel a flatulent burst of world-ending fire over the surface of the planet before it was snuffed out by the force of night pressing down on it.

 [//]: # (night 2, run to Stilt City)
 The dark spread slowly from behind, catching up to and overtaking the _Gnat_.
-When it did, Captain Percy brought the _Prospect_ up to the surface and they began their night crew rotations with someone always on the radar and someone always in the lookout ring.
-A thin quickblade of a moon climbed up behind a thick, oppressive haze, its sharp points dulled as if they had been poked one too many times through a heavy fabric.
+When it did, Captain Percy raised the _Prospect_ to the surface and they began their night crew rotations with someone always on the radar and someone always in the lookout ring.
+A thin quickblade of a moon came up behind a thick, oppressive haze, its sharp points dulled as if they had been poked one too many times through a heavy fabric or leather.

-Shakes ran the _Gnat_ off at some distance for the first half of the night, and then dove and brought the boat under to mate with the _Prospect_, which slowed the _Prospect's_ speed, but Percy figured this was worth it to keep Shakes alert and relatively sane during the day.
-He came on board and ate a couple of large bowls of a hot brown soup Gregory had left simmering on the range, accompanied by thick slices of a stale and grainy bread which he would cover in butter and soak in the soup until each bite softened.
-He slept for a few hours in one of the _Prospect's_ comfortable racks.
+Shakes ran the _Gnat_ off at some distance for the first half of the night, and then dove and brought it under to mate with the _Prospect_.
+This dramatically slowed the _Prospect's_ speed, but Percy figured this was worth the trade-off of keeping Shakes alert and relatively sane during the day.
+He came on board and ate a couple of large bowls of a hot brown soup Gregory had left simmering on the range, accompanied by thick slices of a stale and grainy bread which Shakes would cover in butter and soak in the soup until each bite softened.
+He slept for a few hours in one of the _Prospect's_ comfortably padded racks.
 As the sky lightened in the east, Captain Percy woke him and told him it was time to get the _Gnat_ off.

+[//]: # (### Herschel comes aboard the _Prospect_ for the first time.)

 [//]: # (Morning: day 3, run to Stilt City)
 Shakes stumbled to the galley to pick up his morning coffee.
-There he found Hemi who accompanied him down to the open hatch to the _Gnat_.
+There he found Hemi who accompanied him down to the open hatch leading to the _Gnat_.
 Shakes disappeared down through the hatch and returned holding a small wire cage with a splotchy gray bird.
 Herschel was sleek and trim, with an unmistakeable intelligence to the eyes.

-"Hemi meet Herschel."
+"Hemi meet fuckin' Herschel."
 Said Shakes holding the cage up for Hemi to take while he climbed up out of the _Gnat_.

 Hemi poked a thick finger between the bars and rubbed Herschel's head gently.
-"Shakes this bird looks smarter than you."
+"Captain Shakes this bird looks perhaps smarter than you."

-"Maybe you should hire him to drive the _Gnat_ for you."
+"Maybe you should hire him to drive the fuckin' _Gnat_ for you."
 Said Shakes.

-"This cage seems really small."
+"Is this cage not too small for him?"

-"That's just his travel cage.
+"That's just his fuckin' travel cage.
 I have a nice comfy roost installed for him down in the _Gnat_.
-You don't want him to forget where his home is, otherwise he won't return there when you release him."
+You don't want him to forget where his home is, otherwise he won't return there when you fuckin' release him."

 "Can I let him out of this cage?"